 Feb 28, 2022.
-5th day of the big war in Ukraine (or full scale Russian invasion of you will).
+5th day of the big war in Ukraine (or full scale Russian invasion if you will).
 I’m getting on the plane from JFK to Warsaw.
 I see two guys in the military uniform enter the plane while talking Ukrainian.

-We started descent to the Warsaw Airport.
-Flight attended made her announcement.
+We start descent to the Warsaw Airport.
+Flight attendant makes her announcement.
 Serhii gets up and ask her if he can use intercom and do his own announcement.
+She lets him do it.
 He makes announcement in English and Ukrainian saying that if there are more guys going to Ukraine they should all see him after we land.
 This was like a scene from the film.
-He says Slava Ukraini at the end of his announcement.
+He says “Slava Ukraini” at the end of his announcement.
+People clap.

 So I’m standing at the airport with those 3 bravest men I ever saw in my life.
 They discuss logistics.
 3 of them want to go to the Kyiv region.
 They are serious but sometimes they crack jokes and the logistic discussion is very casual.
 It sounds very familiar.
 I have a flashback to my times in California.
 I was going camping with my friends and they were standing around the car casually discussing our rote and plan and itinerary and where we are going to stop.
-This was exactly the same conversation.
-Except those guys were going to war.
+This is exactly the same conversation.
+Except those guys are going to war.
 The war they might not ever return from.

 They are so full of life, full of determination.
 Also everything seems simple to them.
 They are doing the only thing that they were supposed to do in that moment of time.
 They are not lost.
 They are where they should be.